Sociodemographic Bias in Language Models: A Survey and Forward Path: Categories of Work on Bias in LMs

-Other metrics based on location in n-dimensional embedding space use clustering or other neighborhood methods. \citet{chaloner_measuring_2019} proposed a method to discover new bias categories by clustering word embeddings. \citet{bordia_identifying_2019} quantified bias based on co-occurrence of neighborhoods of words.
-They hypothesized that words occurring in close proximity to a particular gender in the training data are prone to be more biased towards that gender during testing.
+Early efforts to quantify bias in NLP (from 2013-2019, as seen in Fig. \ref{fig:lineage}) primarily utilized distance metrics within embedding spaces.
+These approaches define certain words as 'target words' (like professions 'engineer' and 'nurse'), along with certain words as 'attributes' (often related to social categories like 'male' and 'female') \cite{bolukbasi_man_2016, brunet2019understanding, dev_oscar_2021}.
+The aim was to measure the conceptual distance between these targets and attributes.
+The pioneering work is the Word Embedding Association Test (WEAT) score~\cite{caliskan_semantics_2017}.
+They calculate bias as the differential association of target words with attribute sets based on cosine similarity.
+Subsequent to WEAT, \citet{dev2019attenuating} proposed ECT score, which simplifies an attribute category, like `female', into a single vector by averaging the embeddings of related attribute words such as `she', `women', and `girl'. \citet{ethayarajh_understanding_2019} introduced RIPA, for which they used the inner product instead of cosine similarity to account for vector magnitude and directionality in measuring bias.

-\citet{goldfarb-tarrant_intrinsic_2021} make a convincing argument that intrinsic measures based on measurements in embedding space do not necessarily relate to real-world biases.
-Another limitation of these approaches is that the values produced by these methods are not robust, as they change if the sets of target sets and attribute words are modified~\cite{du_assessing_2021, antoniak_bad_2021}.
+Some works expanded WEAT to contextual embeddings \cite{wei_detecting_2021,tan_assessing_2019} and sentence-level embeddings \cite{may_measuring_2019}.
+Other metrics used the clustering of word embeddings \cite{chaloner_measuring_2019}.
+Some work quantified bias based on co-occurrence of words \cite{valentini-etal-2023-interpretability, bordia_identifying_2019}. \citet{bordia_identifying_2019} hypothesized that words occurring in close proximity to a particular gender in the train data are prone to be more biased towards that gender during testing.